-In October 2019, the salary of the Company CEO - Yfat Reiter, was set at NIS 80,000 per month, plus a bonus as set out in the bonus plan for officers in the Company and customary social benefits - company car, cellular telephone and reimbursement of expenses.
+The salary of the Company CEO - Yfat Reiter, was set at NIS 95,000 per month, plus a bonus as set out in the bonus plan for officers in the Company and customary social benefits, as well as a company car, cellular telephone and reimbursement of expenses.
 See Regulation 21 of Part D (Additional Information on the Entity) for further information on the compensation of interested parties and senior officers.